openmobilityfoundation/mobility-data-specification/README.md

 # Cities Using MDS

-More than 1,200 cities and public agencies across 21 countries around the world are known to use MDS, and it has been implemented by over 200 major [mobility service providers](#providers-using-mds).
+More than 1,200 cities and public agencies across 76 countries around the world are known to use MDS, and it has been implemented by over 200 major [mobility service providers](#providers-using-mds).
 - See our **[list of cities using MDS](https://www.openmobilityfoundation.org/mds-users/#cities-using-mds)** with links to public mobility websites and policy/permit documents.

 Please let us know [via our website](https://www.openmobilityfoundation.org/get-in-touch/) or in the [public discussion area](https://github.com/openmobilityfoundation/mobility-data-specification/discussions) if you are an agency using MDS so we can add you to the city resource list, especially if you have published your policies or documents publicly.

-To add yourself to the [agency list](/agencies.csv) and add your [Policy Requirement link](/provider.md#requirements), please let us know [via our website](https://www.openmobilityfoundation.org/get-in-touch/) or open an [Issue](https://github.com/openmobilityfoundation/mobility-data-specification/issues) or [Pull Request](https://github.com/openmobilityfoundation/mobility-data-specification/pulls).
+To add yourself to the [agency list](/agencies.csv) for your Agency ID, and add your [Policy Requirement link](/provider.md#requirements), please let us know [via our website](https://www.openmobilityfoundation.org/get-in-touch/) or open an [Issue](https://github.com/openmobilityfoundation/mobility-data-specification/issues) or [Pull Request](https://github.com/openmobilityfoundation/mobility-data-specification/pulls).
 Find out how in our [Adding an Agency ID](https://github.com/openmobilityfoundation/mobility-data-specification/wiki/Adding-an-MDS-Agency-ID) help document.

 [Top][toc]